randomjax/Real-Time-Water-Quality-Index-Monitoring-System/README.md

-# Team Bitcoders Robothon 2020
+# Team Tetrax Robothon 2020
-Official submission of team Bitcoders, the winners of Robothon 2020 NIT Raipur.
+Official submission of team Tetrax, the winners of Robothon 2020 NIT Raipur.

 ## About
 A water quality index solution to find the quality of water of rivers in remote areas.